gapegias/Lagalt.no/README.md

     - skill
     - message
     - request
-- 5 join tables (which represent the Many To Many relationship in 2 tables) and the are:
+- and 5 join tables (which represent the Many To Many relationship in 2 tables) and these are:
     - lagalt_user_skills (owner lagalt_user)
     - lagalt_user_projects (owner project)
     - projects_skills (owner project)